 Our award-winning online learning experience gives you access to today’s Stanford University classes – anywhere in the world.
-Join the same classes taught on-campus by world-renowned Stanford faculty and Silicon Valley veterans, and share your education journey with the best and brightest students.
+Join the same classes taught on-campus by world-renowned Stanford faculty and industry veterans, and share your education journey with the best and brightest students.

 You Will Learn

 - The underlying technology that can be found in IoT devices